-The three above mentioned overview and scrutiny panels shall
+The four above mentioned overview and scrutiny panels shall

-- (i) conduct scrutiny reviews or policy development projects allocated by the Overview and Scrutiny Commission from the corporately agreed work-programme, preparing evidence-based reports and recommendations for consideration by the Commission. - (ii) at the request of the Overview and Scrutiny Commission: - review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions; - consider any matter affecting the Borough or its inhabitants.
+- (i) conduct scrutiny reviews or policy development projects allocated by the Overview and Scrutiny Commission from the corporately agreed work-programme, preparing evidence-based reports and recommendations. - (ii) at the request of the Overview and Scrutiny Commission: - review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions; - consider any matter affecting the Borough or its inhabitants.